Overall: 688 528 678

-Fathom is a modular software synthesizer specializing in cutting-edge sound design, original waveform development, complex accurate modulations and advanced wave table processing.
+Fathom is a modular software synthesizer specializing in cutting-edge sound design, original waveform development, complex accurate modulations, advanced wave table processing and spectral morphing.

 Wave Table Morphing Oscillator: